bemurphy/ocruby_redis/example/example.md

 # Online Site Presence
 * You've got a site with users
 * Your users have friends
-* Your users what to see if their friends are online
+* Your users want to see if their friends are online
 * You want speed, and aren't in the mood for a web of *SQL fun*.

 !SLIDE center transition=fade